 Laws of Chemical Combination

 - In a chemical reaction, two or more molecules interact to produce new compounds and are called reactants, whereas the newly formed compounds are called products.

 Law of Conservation of Mass

 - According to the law of conservation of mass, matter can neither be created nor destroyed in a chemical reaction.
 It remains conserved.

 - Mass of reactants will be equal to the mass of products.

 Law of Constant Proportions

-- A pure chemical compound contains same elements combined together in a fixed proportion by mass is given by law of definite proportions.
+- A pure chemical compound contains the same elements combined together in a fixed proportion by mass is given by the law of definite proportions.

-- For e.g. If we take water from river or from an ocean, both has oxygen and hydrogen in the same proportion.
+- For e.g., If we take water from a river or from an ocean, both has oxygen and hydrogen in the same proportion.